CrouchingJahi/Cyril-old/README.md

 - `gulp build:css`
  - Compiles all the sass in the `app/style` folder into `app/ui/cyril.css`.
 - `gulp serve`
- - Starts an instance of electron, same as `npm start`.
+ - Starts an instance of electron.
-- `gulp watch:sass`
- - Watches and automatically runs `gulp build:css` if a change is detected in any of the sass files.
-- `gulp watch`
- - Same as `gulp watch:sass`
 - `gulp dev`
- - Runs `grunt watch` and `grunt serve`.
-Also, if a change is detected in the CSS or JSX, the electron window restarts.
+ - Runs `grunt serve`.
+Also, if a change is detected in the code, the electron window restarts.
 - `gulp`
  - The default task performs a sequence of `clean`, `build`, then `dev`.